 Since confocal microscopy clearly indicates a spherical morphology for all the condensates (Fig.~\ref{fig:phase_diagram}c), we fit each scattering curve with a model of polydisperse spheres expressed as:

-where $R$ is the condensate radius and $p(R;\langle R\rangle,\Delta R)$ the size distribution assumed here to be lognormal with mean radius $\langle R\rangle$ and width $\Delta R$, both varying with time.
+where $R$ is the condensate radius and $p(R;\langle R(t)\rangle,\Delta R(t))$ the size distribution assumed here to be lognormal with mean radius $\langle R(t)\rangle$ and width $\Delta R(t)$. $C_\mathrm{bkg}$ is a constant accounting for the background.
+The three fitting parameters at each time step are therefore $I_0$, $\langle R\rangle$ and $\Delta R$, $\langle R^6\rangle$ being computed with the size distribution.
 Figure~\ref{fig:tr-saxs_passive}b shows the time evolution of $\langle R\rangle$ inferred from the scattering curves at various peptide concentrations.
-Strikingly, the mean radius obeys a scaling law of the form $\langle R\rangle= (Kt)^{1/3}$ -- where $K$ is a dynamic prefactor --, as early as the first few tens of milliseconds and this behavior persists over nearly four decades in time for the highest peptide concentrations.
-An exponent of $1/3$ during liquid-liquid phase separation is characteristic of either\cite{bray_theory_2002,berry_physical_2018}: (i) diffusion-limited Ostwald ripening where condensate-forming molecules migrate from small condensates to large condensates; or (ii) Brownian motion-induced coalescence during which condensates fuse to form increasingly larger condensates.
+Strikingly, the mean radius obeys a scaling law of the form $\langle R\rangle= (Kt)^{1/3}$ -- where $K$ is a dynamic prefactor --, as early as the first few tens of milliseconds, and this behavior persists over nearly four decades in time for the highest peptide concentrations.
+An exponent of $1/3$ during liquid-liquid phase separation is the hallmark of either\cite{bray_theory_2002,berry_physical_2018}: (i) diffusion-limited Ostwald ripening where condensate-forming molecules migrate from small condensates to large condensates; or (ii) Brownian motion-induced coalescence during which condensates fuse to form increasingly larger condensates.
 In the latter case, the dynamic prefactor is expressed as $K\simeq 6k_\mathrm{B}T\phi/5\pi\eta$, with $k_\mathrm{B}$ the Botzmann constant, $T$ the temperature, $\phi$ the condensate volume fraction, and $\eta$ the solvent viscosity\cite{berry_physical_2018}.
 Whereas $K$ depends on the condensate volume fraction for the coalescence mechanism, it is only related to the properties of condensate-forming molecules such as the molar volume and the saturation concentration in the case of Ostwald ripening.
 The ratio of the measured dynamic prefactors for experiments performed with peptide concentrations of 1,000 and 2,000 µM while maintaining the peptide-to-RNA charge ratio constant, is estimated to be 1.6.
 Although a factor 2 is theoretically expected, the fact that $K$ increases with volume fraction suggests that coalescence mostly drives the growth kinetics.